getlantern/lantern-roadmap/lep/APPROVED/008_PKI_Authentication.md

 When janus receives a CSR, it verifies that the CSR contains an email address SAN, does not contain a [Subject] and does not contain any other SANs.
 If the certificate meets these criteria, janus issues a certificate and sends an email to the email address indicated in the SAN.
-That email includes:

-1. A link to the local Lantern client that encodes the certificate as a URL (e.g. `http://localhost:15342/AddCert/<PEM Encoded CERT>`)
+That email includes a link to the local Lantern client that encodes the certificate as a URL (e.g. `http://localhost:15342/AddCert/<PEM Encoded CERT>`).
+Clicking the link will automatically import the certificate and display the Lantern UI, at which point the sign-in process is complete.

-2. The certificate as an attachment

-3. Instructions to click the link or save the attachment and import it into Lantern

-If Lantern is running, clicking the link will automatically import the certificate, at which point the sign-in process is complete.
-As part of the sign in screens, the Lantern client will also provide an option to upload a certificate from disk.
+In practice, we'll want a lightweight watchdog process that is always running (even when Lantern is "off") which can be the one that handles this link.

 Now, when the Lantern client communicates with Lantern cloud services like kscope using TLS, it identifies itself by supplying its certificate as a client